danshock-work/pets-and-owners/README.md

 Now you will need to create a new web server that will implement the following:

-In this sprint, we are going to create a fully functioning server that can handle the following requests: - GET - POST - PATCH - DELETE
+In this sprint, we are going to create a server that can handle several different `GET` request end-points.

 All of these routes should start with `/api/` as we are creating an API.
 Make them restful!